epage/epage.github.io/blog/blog/iterating-on-test.md

 Process isolation also gets in the way of trying to support shared fixtures in the future.

-Going back over our backlog, we've got:
+Going back over our backlog, we've problems related to `cargo test` and libtest's interactions include:
 - [Wanting to run test binaries in parallel](https://github.com/rust-lang/cargo/issues/5609), like `cargo nextest`
 - [Lack of summary across all binaries](https://github.com/rust-lang/cargo/issues/4324)
 - [Noisy test output](https://github.com/rust-lang/cargo/issues/2832) (see also [#5089](https://github.com/rust-lang/cargo/issues/5089))